Bad cop is an interesting role that Procurement is often given in an organisation.

 As I said earlier there are other more conventional means of shifting people's beliefs, and in some organisations you may need to consider using those before the bad cop identity is something relegated to the past.

 Other posts exploring the metaphor contained within our language that we might use when wanting to develop improved relationships with stakeholders includes:

-Although that's also what my book Can't see the wood for the trees is all about.
-I uses idioms such as; stuck in a rut, up the creek without a paddle, going round in circles to find different perspectives to getting back on track when we've a belief that we're stuck.
+That's also what my book Can't see the wood for the trees is all about.
+It uses idioms such as; stuck in a rut, up the creek without a paddle, going round in circles to find different perspectives to getting back on track when we've a belief that we're stuck.

 I'm more than happy to be involved in facilitating a session with your team to explore the unhelpful roles, identities, behaviours and mindsets that are stopping you really delivering value to your organisation. [email protected] +44 (0)7770 538159